 The OECD has long been at the forefront in efforts to develop international rules relating to capital movements, international investment and trade in services.
 Member governments have established "rules of the game" for themselves and for multinational enterprises based in their economies by means of legal instruments to which all members must adhere.

 Organised in Bali on 24-25 March 2014, this forum addresses regional competitiveness for sustained growth.
 Individual sessions will discuss investment policy and promotion; SME policies; public-private partnerships; regulatory reform; and, innovation.
 These discussions will contribute to the objectives of the 2015 ASEAN Economic Community.

-The Malaysian government, in partnership with the OECD and ASEAN, has undertaken a review of its investment policies as part of an active programme of investment policy reforms to help revive both foreign and domestic investment.
+The Myanmar government, in partnership with the OECD and ASEAN, has undertaken a review of its investment policies as part of an active programme of investment policy reforms to make the country a more attractive destination for investors.

 English, PDF, 545kb

 English, PDF, 490kb

-This investment policy review examines Costa Rica's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Tanzania's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 This review of agricultural investment policy, conducted with OECD assistance, is intended to support the government of Burkina Faso in drawing up and implementing priority reforms to boost investment in agriculture.